Chained Soldier: Humanoid Shuuki

 One of the humanoid Shuuki under Aoba's command, Naon is a former model who lost her livelihood when she was involved in a Mato disaster.
 After being rescued, she was imprisoned by the Onmyou Agency, which experimented on her condition and barred her from seeing her family.
 Naon eventually managed to escape with Koko and other prisoners, and settled in Mato.
 Once hostile towards the MDF, Naon made peace with them after being abducted and then rescued from the clutches of the Gods of Thunder, and developed a crush on Yuuki.
 Naon is also precocious, and is constantly seeking ways to become beautiful.
 Her ability, "Hidden Beauty", allows her to become intangible, and hide or pass through solid objects and other living beings.

 Eight Gods of Thunder

 Also known as the Hachiraishin (八雷神, Hachiraishin), they are a group who rule Mato and control the Shuuki.
 They serve as the overarching enemies of the MDF, and humanity in general.
 Their main goal is to bring ruin to the human world, as retribution for them invading Mato and harvesting its Peaches without their approval.
 Each member is incredibly powerful, requiring multiple MDF members to engage them on equal footing in combat.
-Of the eight Gods, only five are still active.
-Three of them have been defeated in battle by the MDF, with their physical bodies destroyed, and their spirits living on inside Yuuki Wakura due to him ingesting parts of them.
+Of the eight Gods, only two are still active.
+Six of them have been defeated in battle by the MDF, with their physical bodies destroyed, and their spirits living on inside Yuuki Wakura due to him ingesting parts of them.